This superlative hymnal is perhaps the finest musical expression of “the beauty of holiness” available to Anglicans today.

 - Adding newer hymns and worship music to the best of the 1940 and 1982 Hymnals.

-- All musical styles are specifically included: Plainsong, Victorian hymns, German chorales, Negro spirituals, shaped-note songs, Gospel hymns and folk songs.
+- Including all musical styles: Plainsong, Victorian hymns, German chorales, Negro spirituals, shaped note songs, Gospel hymns, and folk songs.

-A Liturgical Index sets this hymnal apart, allowing priests and music ministers to bind hymns closely to the lectionary readings of the entire church year.
-Suggested are up to four hymns relating to each Collect, Old Testament reading, Epistle lesson and Gospel reading.
-Still further:
+- Suggested are up to four hymns relating to each Old Testament reading, Epistle lesson and Gospel reading.

-- Most of the hymns and many of the contemporary worship songs are arranged in four parts, so that congregations can read music and sing in full harmony, if desired.
+- Most hymns and many worship songs are arranged in four parts, so congregations can sing in full harmony if desired.

 - More of the words of hymns are presented within the musical staves, making it easier for the eye to travel between words and notes.

 - Guitar chords are supplied for hymns where appropriate.

 - Keyboard accompaniments appear on all pages with the hymns, permitting a keyboardist to play directly from this hymnal.

 - Music ministers will appreciate this hymnal’s thorough explanations of the traditional Anglican chant and simplified Anglican chant contents.